egel-lang/egel-lang.github.io/index.md

 command line tools and compiler chain, Bram Molenaar for VIM, GNOME for their desktop, and Redhat for providing me with a great operating system for the last twenty years.

+And of course, the [Milis](https://milislinux.org/) distribution maintainers for supplying the Egel binary package!
 </body>
 </html>